fablakeson/antifa-ui-test-framework/README.md

 Define @username as "User Name" located by "#username".
 Define @password as "User Password" located by "#password".
 Define @submit as "Submit" located by "#login".
+Define @status as "Status" located by "#status".

 ## Test instructions
 Write "teste@mail.com.br" to @username input.
 Write "testpassword" to the @password input.
 Click on the @submit button.
-Read "Login with success!!!" on the page.
+Read "Login with success!!!" on @status message.

 ## Here your test ends
 ```